equinor/radix-cost-allocation/README.md

 ## Deploy to cluster

 Installation on cluster is handled by flux through [flux repo](https://github.com/equinor/radix-flux).
-Before being installed, it requires that there exist a namespace called `radix-export-cost`.
+Before being installed, it requires that there exist a namespace called `radix-cost-allocation`.
 In that namespace there must be a secret called `cost-db-secret` that contains the database password.
 This is handled through the setup script in [radix-platform](https://github.com/equinor/radix-platform)